This Asian fusion pasta salad bathes crunchy vegetables in a sweet, tangy dressing.

 12 ounces whole-grain fusilli or rotini

-1 lb asparagus spears (trimmed, cut into 1/2-inch pieces)
+1 pound asparagus spears, trimmed and cut into 1/2-inch pieces

-6 ounces snow peas (trimmed, cut into bite-size pieces)
+6 ounces snow peas, trimmed and cut into bite-size pieces

 3 tablespoons soy sauce (lowest sodium available)

 1 cup shredded carrots

 1 1/2 medium avocados, halved, pitted, and diced